 Alex was fascinated by the sailing boats at the common pond where he talked to the elderly gentleman for two hours and was able to have a little go at the remote control.
 At home, he painted pictures, designed and made a cardboard model of a boat he would like to make in wood, whilst telling us tales of his adventures in his new boat.

-We gave him a budget then went online and bought all the materials.
+We gave him a budget then he went online and bought all of the materials.
 Once they arrived he immediately began to build ‘Freedom From Interference’.
 Along the way he encountered several problems with not having the right materials, tools or knowledge to complete the job just yet so we suspended the project.
-Instead, we went to see The Cutty Sark where he commented on the structure of the hull, and the water movement he thought would occur in both smooth and choppy waters.
+Instead, we went to see The Cutty Sark where he commented on the structure of the hull and the water movement he thought would occur in both smooth and choppy waters.

-On a day out to a harbour, he met another man called Alex, and talked to him for hours about boats and building his own boat to sail as fast as he could around the world.
-Alex, the man, suggested he could get a free sailing taster session locally and that he would need a lot of experience if he wanted to sail around the world that quickly.
+On a day out to a harbour, he met another man called Alex Alex, and talked to him for hours about boats and building his own boat to sail as fast as he could around the world.
+Alex, the man, suggested that he could get a free sailing taster session locally and that he would need a lot of experience if he wanted to sail around the world that quickly.
 He also gave us a website address to look at.

 Young Alex is now trying to understand the effects of salinity on drag and monitors daily Big Alex’s progress in the Vande Globe.
-Young Alex has been studying data to understand the meaning of the graphs and has a basic grasp of what the axis are, what the numbers are representing, what the lines are showing in terms of the relationship between the data sets.
+Young Alex has been studying data to understand the meaning of the graphs and has a basic grasp of what the axes are, what the numbers are representing and what the lines are showing in terms of the relationship between the data sets.
 He can now explain to his granny the effects of wind direction on a modern boat compared to the Cutty Sark.